rosalogia/rucs24-bot/.github/ISSUE_TEMPLATE/feature_request.md

 ### Describe how it should work

-Clear and concise description of how you expect the feature to behave, not necessarily how the feature should be deisgned
+Clear and concise description of how you expect the feature to behave, not necessarily how the feature should be designed

 #### [Optionally] Describe a potential solution